Wheatley126/VRMod-Plus/README.md

 * ### QoL
     * Removed the voice permissions prompt upon starting VR.
 You will still be prompted when activating voice from the chat menu.
-    * Added support for translations in the built-in menus.

 ## To Do: